Andy-Pham-72/Andy-Pham-72/README.md

 ### I'm a Data Analyst, Data Scientist, Teaching Assistant, Professional Guest Service Agent, Runner and Yogist!

-### Introspection is my hobby :relieved:

-### I'm a hardworking individual who is keen on gaining new experiences as I hold a variety of adaptable and transferable skills.
+I'm a hardworking individual who is keen on gaining new experiences as I hold a variety of adaptable and transferable skills.
 Having had experience in the field of hospitality, education, and manufacture.
 Strong problem solving skills paired with curious mind and positive mindset!

+Introspection is my hobby :relieved:

 Here are some ideas to get you started: